The Initial Value Problem for Harmonic maps of Cohomogeneity One manifolds: Preliminaries

 In this subsection we briefly recall cohomogeneity one manifolds.
-This subsection closely follows the exposition in \cite{MR4000241}, a few sentences have been copied almost word for word.
+This subsection adheres closely to the presentation in \cite{MR4000241}, with a few sentences copied nearly verbatim.

-Throughout let $M$ be a connected manifold. $M$ has cohomogeneity one if it supports a smooth isometric action $G\times M\rightarrow M$ of a compact Lie group $G$ such that the orbit space $M/G$ has dimension one.
-In this case, $M$ is also referred to simply as cohomogeneity one manifold.
+Let $M$ be a connected manifold throughout. $M$ is said to have cohomogeneity one if it admits a smooth isometric action of a compact Lie group $G$, represented as $G\times M\rightarrow M$, for which the orbit space $M/G$ is one-dimensional.
+In this case, $M$ is also called a cohomogeneity one manifold.